 Generally, Legal Aid can provide some basic help to most people who call for the areas of law that Legal Aid covers (eg. some legal information over the phone).
 In some locations, Legal Aid offers a small amount of advice to all people before they apply eligibility criteria.

 Some community legal centres offer drop-in clinics where people can get limited one-off legal help without needing to meet eligibility criteria.

 Generally, to access ongoing legal assistance from Legal Aid or from a community legal centre, you need to be on a low income or receiving Government benefits, or have some other special circumstances (eg. be seeking assistance to exit a violent relationship, or be suffering from a mental illness).
 There are exceptions to this general rule for certain types of legal problems, or for certain groups of people.

 The best approach is to call your local Legal Aid Commission and speak to your local Community Legal Centre to understand your options.

-You can find out more about community legal centres and find your local community legal centre through the National Association of Community Legal Centres.
+You can find out more about community legal centres and find your local community legal centre through Community Legal Centres Australia.
 If there is a specialist community legal centre that covers your type of legal problem, you should speak to that specialist community legal centre.

-For people in Victoria, the Law Handbook has a helpful section on finding legal help, and the Victoria Law Foundation also has a brochure on finding legal help.
+For people in Victoria, the Law Handbook has a helpful section on finding legal help.

 For people in NSW, Law Access can help you find legal help.